-(B)The NOC of Sponsored category applicant should clearly state that:
+(B)The NOC of SW and DF category applicant should clearly state that:

-- The sponsoring organization shall fully relieve him/her of his/her duties in the organization during the time period of required course work (for Part-Time) / entire duration (for Full-Time) of the academic programme. - (V) The Part-time Sponsored category students will have to do the required course work on full-time residential basis. - (VI) The Sponsored category candidate may be permitted to have one Sponsored thesis supervisor from his/her parent organization after consent from the Principle Thesis Supervisor (i.e. a faculty from IIT Indore).
+- The sponsoring organization shall fully relieve him/her of his/her duties in the organization during the time period of required course work (for Part-Time) / entire duration (for Full-Time) of the academic programme. - (V) The Part-time Sponsored category students will have to do the required course work on full-time residential basis. - (VI) The SW and DF category candidate may be permitted to have one thesis/reporting supervisor from his/her parent organization after consent from the Principle Thesis Supervisor (i.e. a faculty from IIT Indore).
 The Principal Supervisor will be solely responsible for ensuring the fulfillment of all the academic requirements as per the Institute Rules and Regulations.
-The Sponsored supervisor must have the qualifications and experience as follows: - Sponsored supervisor with PhD qualification should have a minimum of 5 years post-PhD experience in a reputed Industrial/Research Organization; OR - Sponsored supervisor with MTech/ME/MPhil or equivalent qualification should have minimum 10 years post-PG qualification experience in a reputed Industrial/Research Organization; OR - Sponsored supervisor having BE/BTech/MCA/MBA/MSc/MCom/MA or equivalent qualification should have minimum 15 years post-qualification experience in a reputed Industrial/Research Organization. - (VII) The eligibility and process of application, admission process, registration fee, registration process, academic rules and regulations and other academic procedures will be same as applicable to full-time category students. - (VIII) IIT Indore will have exclusive Copyright on the PhD/PG thesis of the Sponsored category students while Patents and innovations will be governed by the IPR policy of IIT Indore. - (IX) The Institute reserves the right to cancel/renew the admission to PG/PhD program of IS and Sponsored candidate in case of change of employment.
+The supervisor of SW and DF category candidate must have the qualifications and experience as follows: - With PhD qualification should have a minimum of 5 years post-PhD experience in a reputed Industrial/Research/Defense Organization; OR - With MTech/ME/MPhil or equivalent qualification should have minimum 10 years post-PG qualification experience in a reputed Industrial/Research/Defense Organization; OR - With BE/BTech/MCA/MBA/MSc/MCom/MA or equivalent qualification should have minimum 15 years post-qualification experience in a reputed Industrial/Research/Defense Organization. - (VII) The eligibility and process of application, admission process, registration fee, registration process, academic rules and regulations and other academic procedures will be same as applicable to full-time category students. - (VIII) IIT Indore will have exclusive Copyright on the PhD/PG thesis of the Sponsored category students while Patents and innovations will be governed by the IPR policy of IIT Indore. - (IX) The Institute reserves the right to cancel/renew the admission to PG/PhD program of IS and Sponsored candidate in case of change of employment.